6 of the best solar phone chargers, and ones to avoid (2022 update)

 - Has four panels that folds up into a compact package

 The BigBlue is a great choice because the 4 SunPower solar panels gives it a large enough output to charge larger devices such as a tablet or Chromebook.
-In addition, it has both older USB 2.0 and newer USB Type-C ports.
-The advantage of USB Type-C is that it has a higher output voltage, resulting in faster charging for devices that support it.
+In addition, it two USB-A ports and one USB-C port.

 The use of flexible monocrystalline SunPower cells is a good choice for this type of device because of the high power output.
 Other portable chargers may use thin-film solar, which has the advantage of being very flexible - even rollable - but at the cost of lower efficiency.
 These cells have the same efficiency as SunPower home solar panels, but in a flexible format.